On a Computationally Ill-Behaved Bilevel Problem with a Continuous and Nonconvex Lower Level: Analysis of the -Feasible Linear Case

-\rev{ Assumption~(iv) in Theorem~\ref{thm:main-thm} states that the distance between a nearly feasible solution for the dual of the lower-level problem and a vertex of the exact dual polyhedron is linear in~$\myeps$ with polynomially sized coefficients, which is a reasonable assumption in our setting. }
+\begin{remark} Assumption~(v) in Theorem~\ref{thm:main-thm} states that the distance between a nearly feasible and nearly optimal solution for the dual of the lower-level problem and a basic solution for the dual is small, which is a reasonable assumption in our setting. \end{remark}

-To sum up, the distance to feasibility and the superoptimality of a nearly feasible pair~$(\hat{x}, \hat{y})$ for the bilevel problem~\eqref{eq:linearlinear} is \rev{polynomial} in~\rev{$\myeps$} \rev{with coefficients~$\kappa$ that have polynomial size in the input data.} This type of guarantee \rev{with polynomial sized coefficients} is simply unavailable in the nonlinear case as we have seen in the previous sections.
+To summarize the statement of the theorem, the distance to feasibility and the superoptimality of a nearly feasible pair~$(\hat{x}, \hat{y})$ for the bilevel problem~\eqref{eq:linearlinear} is linear in~$\myeps$ with coefficients~$\kappa$ that have polynomial size in the input data.
+This type of guarantee with polynomial sized coefficients is simply unavailable in the nonlinear case as we have seen in the previous sections.